Iximiel/PlumedFlagship_parallelism/Readme_CUDA.md

   return result;
 }
 ```
-there the data is initialized and loaded on the GPU with a combination of `cudaMalloc` and `cudaMemcpy` and then the two kernels are called with the `<<<Nblocks,threadperblock>>>` syntax.
+there the data is initialized and loaded on the GPU with a combination of `cudaMalloc` and `cudaMemcpy` and then the two kernels are called with the `<<<NBlocks,threadPerBlock>>>` syntax.

 Citing the Nvidia blog:
 >A group of threads is called a CUDA block.
 CUDA blocks are grouped into a grid.
-A kernel is executed as a grid of blocks of threads
+A kernel is executed as a grid of blocks of threads.

 Each thread execute the instructions in the kernel.